-In the event that any contaminant in samples collected at TTD exceeds the ANZECC 90% protection TVs and the relevant tolerance limit, two further sampling rounds are required within two months.
+In the event that any contaminant in samples collected at TTD exceeds the site specific ANZECC 90% protection TVs and the relevant tolerance limit, two further sampling rounds are required within two months.
 If the average of the two recoveries continues to exceed the relevant tolerance limit and TVs, the permit holder is required to implement the adaptive management actions under conditions 13 and 14 of the discharge permit (refer Appendix 1).

-One result from the year to June 2016 exceeded both ANZECC trigger values and upper tolerance limits for any constituent (Table 3-2).
-Accordingly, adaptive management action was required in respect of conditions 13 or 14 of the discharge consent.
-It is noted that it was the June 2016 results that required additional sampling due to high ammoniacal nitrogen.
-These additional results are not presented in this annual report due to the time of report completion and will be reported separately.
+Three results from the year to June 2017 exceeded both site specific ANZECC trigger values and upper tolerance limits for any constituent (Table 3-2).
+Accordingly, additional monitoring was triggered from September, January and April quarterly monitoring.
+Adaptive management action was required in respect of conditions 13 or 14 of the discharge consent based on the December 2016 additional monitoring results, where the average of both additional monitoring rounds showed ammonical nitrogen levels higher than site specific ANZECC trigger values.